dtingg/dtingg/README.md

 ## Hi, my name is Dianna (or dtingg) 👋

-I'm a Software Engineer at GitHub :octocat: on the Build Systems team.
+I'm a Software Engineer at GitHub on the Build Systems team 👷‍♀️.

 I ❤️ Ruby, Python, JavaScript, and React.